Orbit & Pan¶

 Adjusts the reactivity/speed of orbiting in the 3D Viewport.
 This setting works differently depending on what Orbit Method is used:

-- Turntable: Orbit Sensitivity control the amount of rotation per-pixel to control how fast the 3D Viewport rotates.
+Turntable: Orbit Sensitivity controls the amount of rotation per-pixel to control how fast the 3D Viewport rotates.

 - Orbit Around Selection